Forensic Science Research Glossary

 Fingerprint left at a crime scene and remains invisible to the naked eye until chemically treated.
 Technicians use fingerprint powder, fuming, and other techniques.
 The importance of latent print evidence is its ability to identify an individual.

+The process of using an adhesive or other medium to transfer an impression from a substrate.
 Footwear impressions can be lifted from surfaces with tools such as adhesive lifters, gelatin lifters or electrostatic lifting devices.
 Fingerprints can also be lifted using dusting techniques.

 Used when evaluating whether a project is successful by measuring performance against quality standards to determine whether they’re meeting expectations.
 Quality metrics can reveal weaknesses and enable quick corrections of areas of deficiency.